NBISweden/data-submission-documentation/ENA/BGE-Laparocerus-anagae/README.md

 #### Collecting metadata
 * I looked at the delivery README for the HiFi dataset (on Uppmax) and extracted the Name (`FS38819783`).
 I looked in the [ERGA tracking portal](https://genomes.cnag.cat/erga-stream/samples/), filtered on the organism, and saw that the Name was registered with biosample [SAMEA115808865](https://www.ebi.ac.uk/biosamples/samples/SAMEA115808865).
 * I copied the sample metadata (tube id, ToLID, BioSample id, species name) into the BGE-sheet of the metadata template.
 * Need to check the experimental metadata with NGI.
+Answer: The same as previous HiFi datasets.

 #### HiFi xml
+* I copied [submission.xml](./data/submission.xml) from BGE-Crayfish, using the same embargo date
 * **Note:** There are 2 bam files, need to make sure that the script works
-* I copied [submission.xml](./data/submission.xml) from BGE-Crayfish, using the same embargo date
 * Running the script:
     ```
     ../../../../ERGA-submission/get_submission_xmls/get_ENA_xml_files.py -f icLapAnag-hifi.tsv -p ERGA-BGE -o icLapAnag-HiFi
     ```
+    * As suspected, the script now creates 2 experiments and also wrongly adds `<SINGLE>NOMINAL_LENGTH</SINGLE>` in LIBRARY_LAYOUT.
+I guess we need 2 versions of the script now...
+For now, I will manually edit the exp .xml file, remove the second experiment and change the layout to `</SINGLE>`.

 ### Programmatic submission HiFi
 * Copy all xml files to Uppmax: